gogacatalin2001/dsa-2021-g3/30413/Noemi Veres/Lab03/README.md

 > with lower- or uppercase letters.
 It was important to know at the end (when displaying the list) if a word was actually starting with
 > lower- or uppercase letters and changing back to normal a word if needed.

+# Extra

+*intersection*
+> In this problem my first idea was to take to pointers and go through the list with 2 loops, comparing the element.
+This seemed simple,
+> so I tried to search for a more efficient algorithm.
+After I took some examples on paper, I realised that it's enough to compare the
+> elements in such a way that we only start from the shorter list and from the same level from the end at the longer list.
+For this, I
+> calculated the difference between the no. of elements in each list (the head type containing this).
+By this way, I could go through the
+> lists with a single for loop, comparing the elemnts on the same "level".
+*duplicates*
+> Here I couldn't think about any better algorithm without making it too complicated, but I'm sure it has to exist one.
+> I transversed the list using 2 while loops, comparing an element with the ones after it.
+If I met duplicates, I made the new linkage
+> and delete the duplicate.

+> In both problems I made some lists to test my functions.